siulauren22/eyeandpen/README.md

 what you need:
 eye and pen (as of 2021/5/3, it is only available on Windows)
 read.py file
 .eye file that you want to export
+.tab file that you want to export

 Open the .eye file in eye and pen and click on File, then Exports, then Text File.
 Save this file.